panuhorsmalahti/pml/README.md

 ## Configuration

-You can call require.config to set configuration options.
-This should be done before loading anything dependencies.
+You can call `require.config` to set configuration options.
+This should be done before loading any dependencies.

 ```javascript
 require.config({